 The answer is image compression.
 Modern mathematics (developed

-in the last 20 years), electrical engineering (DSP) and computer science
+in the last 20 to 30 years), electrical engineering (DSP) and computer science

-have been responsible for the development of good image compression algorithms.
+have been responsible for the development of good image compression algorithms that have

 The course will cover the mathematical basis of many of the ideas behind